• Skip to primary navigation

 Not to be confused with French gingerbread known as pain d'épices, particularly famous in the three towns: Reims, Dijon (see more in my article), and Gertwiller in Alsace.
 There's even a gingerbread museum (Musée du pain d'épices) in Gertwiller (Bas-Rhin) for all you need to know about it and its traditions.

-French gingerbread is mainly made of flour, honey and spices - I'll post my favourite recipe for it soon.
+French gingerbread is mainly made of flour, honey and spices.

-In France, gingerbread men have been traditionally made in Alsace since the 15th century.
-Known as Mennele, they are brioche based and decorated with coloured icing.
-Tradition has it that Saint-Nicolas offers them as gifts.
-The best Mennele can be found made by French pastry chef, Christophe Felder from Alsace.
+In France, gingerbread men have been traditionally made in Alsace since the 12th century.
+Known as 'Mennele', they are brioche based and often decorated with coloured icing.
+Tradition has it that Saint-Nicolas offers them as gifts on December 6th.
+The best Mennele can be found made by French pastry chefs from Alsace, Christophe Felder and Jacquy Pfeiffer (who made that apple nougat tart).

 This recipe, however, is not the same, as it's more a biscuit rather than brioche and made with flour and gingerbread spice without honey.